Chicken curry (1 serving) and Basmati Rice (1 Cup, Cooked)

 Add Fiber-Rich Vegetables

-Drink water during your meal to aid in digestion and help maintain balanced glucose levels.
+Drink water before or with your meal to help with digestion and metabolism.

 Discover